siyamsarker/WireShield/README.md

 Notes:

-- If `whiptail` is present, you’ll get a dialog-based UI; otherwise, a clean CLI menu.
+- If `whiptail` is present, you'll get a dialog-based UI; otherwise, a clean CLI menu.
+- Client files are written in two forms for convenience: `wg0-client-<name>.conf` and `<name>.conf`.
+- Uninstall performs a single confirmation and removes server config and detected client `.conf` files under `/root` and `/home`.

-## Configuration details
+## Architecture

 ```mermaid